 4. Non-Compliance.
 Violations of the Honor Code include, but are not limited to:

 a.
 Any failure to comply with a reasonable request of a LIFE University official in the performance of their duties.
-This includes, but is not limited to, failure to comply with any written or oral instructions communicated as part of the disciplinary process.
+This includes, but is not limited to, failure to comply with any written or oral instructions.

 b.
 Any failure to provide one’s LIFE University identification card upon request to any LIFE University official.

 c.
 Any failure to properly utilize one’s LIFE University identification (Eagle) card.
 This includes, but is not limited to, entry into university residence halls, Wellness/Fitness Center, dining facilities, sporting events, etc.

 d.
 Any failure to abide by signs, placards, and/or other official LIFE University postings.